Writer, mother, lover, fighter.

 That’s the work I try to do, too.

 A Little More About My Body of Work and Background:

 - I’m a feminist marketing consultant and a writer.
 You can find some of my essays at Salon, Jezebel and xoJane and of course on my blog

-- Most Mondays I publish a free Feminist Marketing Tip on my blog
+- From time to time, I publish free Feminist Marketing Tools on my blog

 - I am currently working on a book about the cultural archetype and marketing narrative that limits women’s lives (and is a form of social control) that I call The Female Lifestyle Empowerment Brand (FLEB)